-To avoid this issue, we will substitute rfe for rf, defining an OOTA cycle-for now-as a cycle in sdep \cup rfe.
+To avoid this issue, we will substitute rfe for rf, defining an OOTA cycle-for now-as a cycle in sdep $\cup$ rfe.
 Any rfi links in a cycle can instead be interpreted as part of sdep.
 Although this does shunt additional complexity onto the term "semantic dependency", it also enables us to cleanly separate the interthread and intrathread portions of any given OOTA cycle.

-The inability of rfi links to act as temporal constraints is not the only, or even the main, weakness in the intuitive argument against OOTA cycles.
-The primary difficulty lies in the fact that the code transformations performed by optimizing compilers can destroy dependencies, including semantic ones (depending on one's definition).
-That is, even when the potential for a dependency exists in the source code for a thread, there might be no dependency in the machine code produced by a compiler.
-There would then be no constraint forcing the implementation to execute the thread's store later in global time than the load it supposedly depends on, and thus no impediment to the occurrence of an OOTA cycle.
+The inability of rfi links to act as temporal constraints is not the only, or even the main, weakness in the naive argument against OOTA cycles.
+The primary difficulty lies in the fact that the code transformations performed by optimizing compilers can destroy syntactic dependencies, possibly even semantic ones (depending on one's definition).
+That is, even when a syntactic dependency exists in the source code for a thread, there might be no dependency in the machine code produced by a compiler.
+There would then be no constraint forcing the implementation to execute the thread's store later than the load it supposedly depends on, and thus no impediment to the occurrence of an OOTA cycle.
 We will see examples of this destruction later on.